-San Bernardino Job Injury Lawyer
+San Bernardino Job Injury Attorney

 A workplace injury is one that arises out of and in the course of employment.
 Employers are required under state and federal law to ensure that workers are provided a safe environment in which to do their jobs.

-Common Workplace Injuries
+Common Workplace Injuries in San Bernardino County

 - Overexertion injuries: This includes injuries that are caused by pulling, lifting, pushing, holding or other strenuous activities at work.
 Overexertion has consistently been the number one cause of workplace injuries in the United States.